-Dr. Kapczinski is a leading author in the area of mood disorders and has published over 430 peer reviewed articles (over 22,000 citations and IF=80, Google Scholar).
+Dr. Kapczinski is a leading author in the area of mood disorders and has published over 486 peer reviewed articles (over 31,000 citations and h-index=96, Google Scholar).
 He received numerous grants and awards.
 Dr. Kapczinski carried out his PhD at the Maudsley Hospital, Kings College, London UK and his post-doctoral fellowship at McGill.
 He worked for 20 years at the Federal University, Porto Alegre,Brazil where he served as Director of the Graduate Program in Psychiatry and Behavioural Sciences and the Laboratory of Molecular Psychiatry.
 Dr. Kapczinski and colleagues helped to develop the concepts of neuroprogression and staging in bipolar disorder.
 He became a full member of the Brazilian Academy of Sciences in 2013.
-In 2016 he joined McMaster University as Professor and currently as Director of the Graduate Program of Neurosciences.
+In 2016 he joined McMaster University as Professor.

 - Duffy A, Goodday S, Passos IC, Kapczinski F. Changing the bipolar illness trajectory.
 Lancet Psychiatry 2017: 4(1):11-13